-To download royalty free music, in the Edit module click on W and then select Download Royal Free Music from Muserk/Audio Network to go to the web site.
+To download royalty free music, in the Edit module click on and then select Download Royal Free Music from Audio Network to go to the web site.
 Consult the help/FAQ on these web sites for detailed information about how to get music for your video productions.

-Detecting Scenes, Extracting Audio, and Capturing Snapshots
+Precutting Video, Detecting Scenes, Extracting Audio, and Capturing Snapshots

-CyberLink PowerDirector can detect scenes in your video clips or extract the audio from them.
+CyberLink PowerDirector lets you precut video clips, detect the scenes in the clips, or extract any audio within them.
 You can also capture screen snapshots from video clips for use in your video projects.
 These new clips are displayed, separately from the original clips, in the media library.